Azure-Samples/acs-dotnet-manage-azure-container-service-with-kubernetes-orchestrator/README.md

 ---
-services: Acs
+services: Container-Service
-platforms: .Net
+platforms: dotnet
 author: milismsft
 ---

-# Getting Started with Acs - Manage Container Service With Kubernetes Orchestrator - in .Net #
+# Getting started on managing Azure Container Service with kubernetes orchestrator using C# #

           An Azure Container Services sample for managing a container service with Kubernetes orchestration.
              - Create an Azure Container Service with Kubernetes orchestrator